topukumar538/content-recommendation-platform/README.md

 **N+1 prevention with joinedload**
 All feed queries use SQLAlchemy `joinedload` to fetch related category and author data in a single SQL JOIN.
 Without this, accessing `feed.category.name` for 100 posts would fire 200 extra database queries.

+**OTP rate limiting**
+After 5 wrong attempts the OTP is locked and the user must request a new one.
+With a 6-digit OTP (999,999 combinations) and a 60-second resend cooldown, brute force becomes practically impossible — an attacker would need 200,000 resend requests to exhaust all combinations.

+**Background email sending**
+OTP emails are sent via FastAPI `BackgroundTasks` — the response is returned immediately and email is sent after.
+If Gmail is slow or down, the user experience is unaffected.
+Previously, a slow Gmail response would block the entire signup request.

+**DB-level unique constraint on interactions** App-level deduplication alone has a race condition — two simultaneous requests can both pass the check before either commits.
+The database-level unique constraint on `(user_id, feed_id, action)` guarantees correctness regardless of concurrency.

+**Connection pool configuration**
+Explicit `pool_size=10`, `max_overflow=20`, `pool_recycle=1800` prevents connection exhaustion under concurrent load and ensures stale connections are recycled every 30 minutes.

+**Pagination after ranking**
+Pagination happens after the recommendation algorithm ranks all posts — not at the DB query level.
+The algorithm needs the full pool to make meaningful ranking decisions.
+Slicing before ranking would return good posts for that page but poor overall personalization.

 ---